mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-1.markdown

 The `asCCD` value provides the class-conditional density estimates previously used in the plots.
 It really just computes the proportion of counts corresponding to every threshold.
 This is what the `pdf` function, an alias for `proportion`, does.

-Next, we implement `minS`, a method to find the Bayes decision cut-off point, i.e. the score value that minimises the expected risk given some application parameters.
+Next, we implement `minS`, a method to find the Bayes decision cut-off point, i.e. the score value $\text{s}$ that minimises the expected risk given some application parameters.

 ```scala
 case class Tradedoff(...){